microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#workspace_willDeleteFiles" name="workspace_willDeleteFiles" class="anchor">WillDeleteFiles Request (:leftwards_arrow_with_hook:)</a>

-The will delete files request is sent from the client to the server before files are actually deleted as long as the deletion is trigger from within the client.
+The will delete files request is sent from the client to the server before files are actually deleted as long as the deletion is triggered from within the client.
 The request can return a WorkspaceEdit which will be applied to workspace before the files are deleted.
 Please note that clients might drop results if computing the edit took too long or if a server constantly fails on this request.
 This is done to keep deletes fast and reliable.

 _Client Capability_:
 * property name (optional): `workspace.fileOperations.willDelete`